troyhill/R8WD/README.md

 ## What R8WD does

-This R package provides tools for working with Water Quality Portal (WQP) data to summarize quality control measures.
-The goal of this effort is to reduce the barriers between water quality data and people seeking to gain insight from it.
-This is useful for organizations seeking to assess whether their quality control data meet the needs of their project.
+This R package provides tools for working with water and air quality data.
+The present emphasis is on quality control reporting for water quality datasets.
+The goal of this effort is to reduce the barriers between data and people seeking to gain insight from it.
+This is useful for individuals or organizations seeking to assess whether quality control data meet the needs of their application.

 ## How users can get started with the project

 Pull requests, bug reports, and all other forms of contribution are welcomed and highly encouraged.
-If you are interested in contributing to development of R8WD, please see our [Contributing Policy](https://github.com/troyhill/R8WD/blob/main/CONTRIBUTING.md).
+If you are interested in contributing to development of R8WD, please see our [Contributing Policy](https://github.com/USEPA/R8WD/blob/main/CONTRIBUTING.md).

 ## Where users can get help with the project